naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-Why did the proton bring the electron to the party?
-Because it had a positive charge.
+Why did the IT technician become a comedian?
+He wanted to debug people's laughter!
 ```

 ![lmao gif](docs/assets/images/lmao.gif)